Commercial Launch Vehicle Developers

 Axiom Space applied for funding under NASA's Next Space Technologies for Exploration Partnerships (NextSTEP) initiative to spur public-private partnership innovation in cislunar space.
 In 2020, NASA awarded Axiom a $140-million contract to provide at least one habitable spacecraft to attach to the International Space Station.
 In June, Axiom announced the award of NASA's Extravehicular Activity Services (xEVAS) contract along with Collins Aerospace.
 This contract has the potential of costing $3.5 billion through 2034.

 In January 2021, Axiom announced the first human crew to travel to the International Space Station to begin setting up the Axiom space station.
 The mission, called Ax-1, and was launched on April 8, 2022 and returned to Earth on April 25, 2022.
 Their 17-day mission was longer than expected due to weather.
+The second Axiom mission, Ax-2 is scheduled to launch on May 8, 2023.

 Orion Span was founded in 2017 by Frank Bunger and David Jarvis (CTO) Orion Span's HQ is in Houston, Texas.
 The company announced in March 2018 that it was building a commercial space station.